-DOT should provide a reasonable opportunity and capability for individuals to make informed decisions about the collection, use, and disclosure of their PII.
-As required by the Privacy Act, individuals should be active participants in the decision making process regarding the collection and use of their PII and be provided reasonable access to their PII and the opportunity to have their PII corrected, amended, or deleted, as appropriate.
+DOT provides a reasonable opportunity and capability for individuals to make informed decisions about the collection, use, and disclosure of their PII.
+As required by the Privacy Act, individuals should be active participants in the decision-making process regarding the collection and use of their PII and they are provided reasonable access to their PII and the opportunity to have their PII corrected, amended, or deleted, as appropriate.

 Airmen submit their applications to the FAA to apply for airmen certificates.
-The FAA collects the information directly from airmen through the use of IACRA or paper application.
+The FAA collects the information directly from airmen using IACRA or paper application.
 Once received by the FAA, these documents are converted into electronic documents and maintained in CAIS, a subsystem of the AVS Registry.

-Certification applications input into IACRA but not yet "submitted" may be edited by applicants.
+Certification applications input into IACRA, but not yet "submitted", may be edited by applicants.
 Once an application is officially submitted to FAA, and is received by AVS Registry, airmen may update their information through the Airmen Online Services.
-The Airmen Online Services allows airmen to update their addresses, order replacement certificates, remove SSNs as a certificate number, request temporary authority to exercise certificate privileges, request verification of certificate privileges, and get notices of FAA safety meetings via email.
-Airmen must create an account using an online form to apply for access to Airmen Certification Online Services.
-To establish an account, airmen must submit their name, date of birth, email address and certificate number.
+The Airmen Online Services allows airmen to update their addresses, order replacement certificates, remove their SSN as their certificate number, request temporary authority to exercise certificate privileges, and request verification of certificate privileges.